feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

-14 Article 5 in "Authorisatie van de Schepenen de Stadt Jacatra", Plakaatboek van Nederlandsch-indie (hereafter Plakaatboek), vol. |, p.60.
+14 Article 5 in "Authorisatie van de Schepenen de Stadt Jacatra", Plakaatboek van Nederlandsch-indie (hereafter Plakaatboek), vol. I, p.60.

 15 Numbers of Chinese immigrants in Batavia fluctuated due to the in-coming and out-going junks which brought them to the city.
 In 1626 five junks brought 2,000 Chinese, while in 1627 there were already 3,500 Chinese residing in Batavia.
 In 1629 they decreased to 2,000, and by the end of 1632 there were 2,422 Chinese living in Batavia.
 By the end of 1633 their numbers were only 2,300.
 See B Hoetink, "So Bing Kong; het Eerste Hoofd der Chineezen te Batavia", BKI, vol. 73, 1917, p.
 350.

-16 See article 6 in "Instructie voor het Collegie van Schepenen", Plakaatboek, vol. |, p.
+16 See article 6 in "Instructie voor het Collegie van Schepenen", Plakaatboek, vol. I, p.
 128.

 17 J Th Vermeulen, "Eenige Opmerkingen over de Rechtsbedeeling", p.
 12. 110